 10. Boston, Massachusetts

-- Summary of market: Boston is known for its famous clam chowder, the Boston Marathon, Red Sox, and some of the most prestigious universities in the country.
+- Summary of the market: Boston is known for its famous clam chowder, the Boston Marathon, Red Sox, and some of the most prestigious universities in the country.
 It is no wonder that the city’s world-class institutions attract some of the largest employers in medicine, finance, and biotech.
 Boston’s real estate market is vibrant and considered a high-priced market although not as expensive as Washington D.C., San Francisco, or NYC.
 Investing in Boston will prove to appreciate over the long term however high prices may make it unaffordable to new first-time investors.

 - Median price: $760,000